dtscherer/Push-HOTSLogs/README.md

 # Push HOTSLogs

-A Python app that enables you to lookup the hero pages on HOTSLogs and push them to your browser, your phone, or your tablet using Pushbullet.
+A Python app that enables you to lookup the hero pages on HOTSLogs via a console window and push them to your browser, your phone, or your tablet using Pushbullet.

 ----------------------------------------------------